 When Obama said his visit to The Netherlands was ‘truly gezellig’, he captured the Dutch spirit in just 2 words.
-Literally, gezellig means cozy, quaint, or nice.
+Literally, gezellig means cosy, or nice.
 But it means much more than that: it is time spent with loved ones or general togetherness.
 Dutch love to gather with their loved ones to celebrate things.
 Especially during their typical Dutch festivities.

 There are some festivities in the Netherlands that are celebrated on a yearly basis.
 Some of them are official holidays on which you get a day off, others are celebrated after working hours.
 Nonetheless, if you want to have a good time and mingle with the locals you should definitely join these festivities.
 Here is when, why and how!